 On the whole I found Inglewood Manor had a lovely relaxed feel to it, one that makes you want to sit in the communal areas cossied up in front of the fire with a glass of red and a good book, which is exactly what some of the guests were doing.
 Somehow the staff have managed to turn Inglewood Manor into a home from home, if of course your home is a stately manor house!
 But you get the idea.
 Inglewood manor is much more than just a meal, or afternoon tea, it is much more than a bed for the night it is in fact an experience, a real treat, and regardless of whether you stay for an hour or the whole night I am convinced you will leave feeling relaxed, happy and desperate to return.

-You can currently book the afternoon tea at Inglewood Manor for £19.99 per person and I would highly recommend you do so as a Christmas treat so you can see Inglewood manor in all its festive glory.
+You can currently book the afternoon tea at Inglewood Manor for £19.99 per person direct from the hotel or grab a bargain from here and I would highly recommend you do so as this will make a great Christmas treat for you and your friend and family.